kr3st1k/pumptracker/README.md

 * Step ranking
 * Notifications

-Goals of project: Learn more about Mobile Developing
+Goals of project: Learn more about Mobile Developing after Desktop Development

-# Special thanks to:

-* [Neo_Life](https://github.com/TiredClone) for explaining the basics of jetpack compose apps
+* Big thanks to [Neo_Life](https://github.com/TiredClone) for explaining the basics of jetpack compose apps and also helping with everything
 * [iTaysonLab](https://github.com/iTaysonLab) for explaining architecture stuff
-* GPT for helping with everything
+* GPT for helping with ui parts (realisation examples and such)
 * Soon will be more?